 A second line of interpretation has treated the Saint Louis lecture as a major document for understanding the conceptual state of physics immediately before 1905.
-In an early study, I.~Yu.~Kobzarev \cite{Kobzarev1974} read the text as a particularly revealing synthesis of the tensions affecting theoretical physics at that moment, including the interpretation of Maxwell’s equations, the status of the ether, the statistical interpretation of thermodynamics, and the emerging formulation of the relativity principle.
-In this perspective, the lecture appears as a concentrated expression of Poincaré’s diagnosis of a broader ``crisis of principles'' within classical physics.
-Giuliano Giannetto \cite{Giannetto1998} developed this line of analysis in greater detail, interpreting the lecture not merely as a survey of contemporary difficulties, but as a carefully organized diagnosis of the crisis of classical mechanics and of the need for a new theoretical framework.
+In an early study, I.~Yu.~Kobzarev \cite{Kobzarev1974} read the text as a revealing synthesis of the tensions affecting theoretical physics at that moment, including the interpretation of Maxwell's equations, the status of the ether, the statistical interpretation of thermodynamics, and the emerging formulation of the relativity principle.
+Giuliano Giannetto \cite{Giannetto1995} developed this analysis in greater detail, interpreting the lecture not merely as a survey of contemporary difficulties, but as a carefully organized diagnosis of the crisis of classical mechanics and of the need for a new theoretical framework.

-Olivier Darrigol \cite{Darrigol2012, Darrigol2022} has likewise situated the Saint Louis lecture within Poincaré’s broader analysis of the crisis of fundamental principles in early twentieth-century physics.
-In his reading, the lecture integrates the most recent developments of Lorentz’s 1904 electron theory into a systematic diagnosis of the difficulties affecting the major principles of physics.
-Carnot’s principle appears threatened by the statistical interpretation of irreversibility and by Brownian motion; the principle of reaction is challenged by radiation pressure and electromagnetic momentum; and the principle of relativity itself seems endangered within a theory still based on a stationary ether.
-At the same time, Darrigol emphasizes that the lecture contains one of Poincaré’s clearest early formulations of the relativity principle, defined as the requirement that the laws of physical phenomena be the same for an observer at rest and for an observer carried along in uniform translational motion.
+Olivier Darrigol \cite{Darrigol2012, Darrigol2022} has likewise situated the lecture within Poincaré's broader analysis of the crisis of fundamental principles in early twentieth-century physics.
+In his reading, the lecture integrates the most recent developments of Lorentz's 1904 electron theory into a systematic diagnosis of the difficulties affecting the major principles of physics.
+Carnot's principle appears threatened by the statistical interpretation of irreversibility and by Brownian motion; the principle of reaction is challenged by radiation pressure and electromagnetic momentum; and the principle of relativity itself seems endangered within a theory still based on a stationary ether.
+At the same time, Darrigol emphasizes that the lecture contains one of Poincaré's clearest early formulations of the relativity principle, defined as the requirement that the laws of physical phenomena be the same for an observer at rest and for an observer carried along in uniform translational motion.